Author |

 Here are some more pics of the caliper for those trying to find them at wreckers.

-_________________ WWW.ZUKPARTS.COM - Quality Suzuki Off-road Parts
+WWW.ZUKPARTS.COM - Quality Suzuki Off-road Parts

 az supporter